 Integrating research expertise, practice-based wisdom, and lived experience, the Coalescing community participants have a broad range of expertise in women’s substance use and addictions, mental health, woman abuse and trauma, Aboriginal women’s health, prenatal and maternity care and many other areas of women’s health.

-The Coalescing team at the BC Centre of Excellence for Women’s Health includes:
+The Coalescing team at the Centre of Excellence for Women’s Health includes:

 Nancy Poole, Coalescing project facilitator